-Special meetings of the Board may be called by a majority of the Board or by the Chairperson by written notice to the Board.
+Special meetings of the Board may be called upon affirmative vote by a majority of the Board or by the Chairperson by written notice to the Board.
 The date, time, place, and purpose of any special meeting shall be given to every board member at least three (3) days prior to the meeting whenever practicable.